 Regular activity can improve insulin resistance because the muscles use up glucose from the bloodstream and do not require insulin.

-The Physical Activity Guidelines for Americans recommend that adults do a minimum of 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity aerobic exercise each week.
+The Physical Activity Guidelines for Americans recommend that adults do a minimum of

 For the best results, people should combine cardiovascular training with muscle-building exercises and stretching.